 - According to a 2019 report, the French capital Paris is the world’s second most expensive city.
 It has tied with Singapore and Hong Kong for the top position in the list of the world’s most expensive cities.
 (Source)

-- France has 58 nuclear power plants that are second highest in the world after the USA.
-France fulfills around 75% of its energy requirement through nuclear power which is the highest in the world.
+- France has 58 nuclear power plants, the second highest in the world after the USA.
+France fulfills around 75% of its energy requirement through atomic power, which is the highest in the world.
 France is also 2nd in the world for the production of total nuclear energy.
 (Source)

-- France has 300 nuclear weapons which are the third highest in the world after Russia and the USA.
+- France has 300 nuclear weapons, the third highest in the world after Russia and the USA.
 It is also one of the only two European countries (along with the UK) having nuclear weapons.

-- France has the most powerful military in Europe which is also the 5th most powerful in the world.
+- France has the most powerful military in Europe and the 5th most powerful in the world.
 (Source)

 - France has the 2nd largest rail network in Europe.
 The total length of railway lines in France is 28,120 km.
 (Source)

 - Europe’s busiest railway stations are also present in France.
-Gare du Nord and Gare de Chatelet (both in Paris) are the two busiest railway stations in Europe.
+Gare du Nord and Gare de Chatelet (in Paris) are the two busiest railway stations in Europe.
 (Source)

-- France has the largest number of Muslims in the Western world.
+- France has the highest number of Muslims in the Western world.
 Mayotte, an overseas region of France, has a 97% Muslim population.